 Dingle Peninsula, County Kerry

 We begin at Dingle itself.
 Pushed out towards the bay by a modest set of mountains, Dingle is arguably one of the island's more charming towns.
-Eclectic little fashion and jewellery shops on Green Street give way to intimate and cosy pubs such as Ashes and Foxy John’s.
+Eclectic little fashion and jewelry shops on Green Street give way to intimate and cozy pubs such as Ashes and Foxy John’s.
 The latter is a DIY store with beer taps and, consequently, the only pub in the country where you can sink a pint and satisfy your hardware needs at the same sitting.

 Dingle’s bustling Strand Street, County Kerry

-Full of local flavour
+Full of local flavor